FAQs for domestic consumers and landlords

 - The installation of heating controls

-Extensions have a different age of construction compared to the original property, and if completed on or after 1st October 2018 are considered a ‘new build extension’.
-An ECO measure may not be delivered to a new build extension until the works for the extension have been completed, and the extension has been occupied.
+An ECO project may not be delivered to a new build extension until the works for the extension have been completed.

-Yes.
-To find out which measures are eligible under ECO3, refer to our ECO3 Measures Table.
-While a replacement window glazing measure is eligible under ECO3, we stress that it is up to the energy companies to determine which measures they choose to fund.
+Yes, window glazing can be installed as either ‘single to double’ or ‘improved double glazing’.
+While a replacement window glazing measure is eligible under ECO4, we stress that it is up to the energy companies to determine which retrofit projects and measure packages they choose to fund.

 Please note that we will not have information on our database until three months after the installation is complete.